 Roberto Alagna is a French-Italian tenor who shot to international stardom when he appeared in Covent Garden’s production of Gounod's 'Roméo et Juliette' in 1994.

-- Alagna was born outside of the city of Paris in 1963 to a family of Sicilian immigrants.
+Alagna was born on June 7th 1963 outside of the city of Paris to a family of Sicilian immigrants.

-- Alagna's appearance in the 1994 Covent Garden production of Gounod's Roméo et Juliette established him as the finest lyric tenor of his generation.
+Alagna's appearance in the 1994 Covent Garden production of Gounod's Roméo et Juliette was the moment that established him as the finest lyric tenor of his generation.
 He reprised the role in March 2000, alongside his wife, soprano Angela Gheorghiu.

 As a teenager, the young Alagna began busking and singing pop in Parisian cabarets, mostly for tips.